prakharmrsl/easypcceo.github.io/pages/budget-pcs/xidax-review.md

 **PSU:** Corsair 550W Power Supply

 The price of $772 is ridiculously high for this PC.
-You could build a gaming PC for [$500](/budget-pcs/500/) that would be far superior to the X-2.
+You could build a gaming PC for [$500](/budget-pcs/500/) far superior to the X-2.
 We found all of the components on PCPartPicker for you to see:

 ![PCPartPicker](/img/xidax/cheap-pcpartpicker.png)